pic

 The Order In Which Functions Are Defined is Irrelevant

-A function can be defined anywhere in the code.
-In fact, you can define a function that calls another function, even if the latter hasn't been defined yet.
-To illustrate this, consider the following two code snippets, which are functionally equivalent.
+A function can be defined at any point in the code.
+In fact, it’s possible to define a function that invokes another function, even if the latter hasn’t yet been introduced.
+To illustrate, consider the following two code snippets, which are functionally equivalent.

 foo1(x) = 2 + foo2(x)